 Youth Bike Program

-Nearly 6,000 youth have participated in The Crucible’s youth bike program since its inception in 2005, through kids activities, fieldtrips, classes, workshops, Bike Fix-A-Thons, and other community collaborations.
-We’re proud more than 1,200 of these youth are from our own West Oakland neighborhood.
-As a part of our community based workshop we offer bicycle Fix-A-Thons for the youth of West Oakland eight times a year, and two Earn-A-Bike classes per session.
+Nearly 6,000 youth have participated in The Crucible’s youth bike program since its inception in 2005, through classes, workshops, field trips, Bike Fix-A-Thons, and other community collaborations.
+We’re proud that more than 1,200 of these youth are from our own West Oakland neighborhood.
 Nearly 100 youth have been trained as bike mechanics and earned bikes through our program.
-Learn more about Bicycles for Sale & Bicycle Donations…

 This workshop is designed to give West Oakland youth hands on experience to learn about bike mechanics.
-In a six-week workshop, the youth work with volunteer bike mechanics to fix donated bikes.
+In a six-week workshop, youth work with volunteer bike mechanics to fix donated bikes.
 Each participant fixes two bikes and keeps one.
-The other bike is sold to raise money to support the bike program.
+The other bike is sold to raise money to support our Bike Program.

-Now, by popular demand, any youth 12 or over who wants to get down with torch and grinder to customize their own bicycle can enroll in a new workshop: Youth Frame Alteration – Hyphy Bike.
-Students learn basic fabrication skills in MIG welding, Oxy/Acetylene torch, grinding and finishing, along with general and specific safety training necessary to reconstruct their bicycles.
-They will strip their bicycle frames and learn to redesign and alter handlebars, rims, seat posts, and frames to create a unique, hip, one-of-a-kind look that will make them the talk of the neighborhood.
+Youth, ages 12-17, can customize their own bicycle with a torch and grinder in the Youth Frame Alteration course.
+Students learn basic fabrication skills in MIG welding, oxy-acetylene torch cutting, grinding, and finishing, along with general and specific safety training necessary to construct their bicycles.
+They strip the bicycle frames and learn to redesign and alter handlebars, rims, seat posts, and frames to create a unique, hip, look that will make them the talk of the neighborhood.
 Students are required to bring their own bicycle to transform.